Basitakhter/Basitakhter/README.md

 💰 RISING TALENT at UPWORK ✅

-💸 LEVEL-01 SELLER of DIALOGFLOW on Fiverr
+💸 LEVEL-01 SELLER of SEO And Amazon & ebay Lister on Fiverr

 📢 Core Team Member of CREATE NEON AS SEO Manager  2021- Uptodate